Our Staff - Capstone Education Group

 This exciting and long-term vision motivates Drew to make CEG schools life-changing schools for students, families, and the Binghampton and Frayser communities.

-Alex Wrobel, Director of Data and Technology
+Alex Wrobel, Director of Operations and Data

 Alex Wrobel joins our team as Capstone Education Group's Director of Data and Technology, where he is responsible for measuring how each school is performing across different key measures, integrating data systems, administering state and district standardized tests, and all technology oversight as well as day-to-day tech operations.
 He and his wife have lived in Binghampton since they moved to Memphis in the summer of 2012, and he thoroughly enjoys living where he works.